 Using a stable isotope approach, it was confirmed that the addition of high-quality OC like maize shoots stimulates Fe reduction and dissolution of native SOC.
-The synchrony of both processes suggests that priming of SOC dissolution after addition of maize could result from increased net co-release of OC during reductive dissolution of Fe oxides, next to enhanced fermentation of native SOC to DOC.
-In support of this hypothesis, the pool of Fe-bound C $(1.3-2.0 \,\mathrm{g}\,\mathrm{C}\,\mathrm{kg}^{-1})$, estimated by means of reduction with NH2OH • HCl, was large enough to explain this.
-Moreover, we found that maize addition stimulated SOC dissolution more strongly in the soil with the highest SOC: Feox ratio and Fe-bound SOC content.
+The synchrony of both processes suggests that priming of SOC dissolution after addition of 505 maize could result from increased net co-release of OC during reductive dissolution of Fe hydroxides, next to enhanced fermentation of native SOC to DOC.
+In support of this hypothesis, the pool of Fe-bound C $(1.3 - 2.0 \text{ g C kg}^{-1})$ , estimated by means of reduction with NH2OH.HCl, was large enough to explain this.
+Moreover, we found that maize addition stimulated SOC dissolution more strongly in the soil with the highest SOC:Feox ratio and Fe-bound SOC content.
 However, positive priming of SOC mineralisation into CO2 and CH4 only occurred under CF in one out of the two investigated soils.
-Priming of SOC dissolution therefore does not necessarily result in proportional priming of native SOC-derived emissions, most likely owing to an overall preference of microbes for maize-derived DOC in anaerobic conditions.
+Priming of 510 SOC dissolution therefore does not necessarily result in proportional priming of native SOC-derived emissions, most likely owing to an overall preference of microbes for maize-derived DOC in anaerobic conditions.
 However, it turned out that it is particularly difficult to assess priming effects on native SOC mineralisation in paddy soils, because source partitioning of C emissions based on a stable isotope mass balance is inherently complicated due to various isotopic fractionation effects.
-Nevertheless, our study indicated that particularly in soil with a high SOC : Fe{ox} ratio, the addition of labile OC can result in substantial extra dissolution and mineralisation of native SOC under CF irrigation, with a possible adverse impact on the SOC balance in the longer term.
-The adoption of water-saving irrigation can instead successfully decrease the stimulation of SOC dissolution caused by OC addition and inhibit the positive priming of SOC mineralisation.
+Nevertheless, our study indicated that in particular in soil with a high SOC: Feox ratio, the addition of labile OC can result in 515 substantial extra dissolution and mineralisation of native SOC under CF irrigation, with a possible adverse impact on the SOC balance in the longer term.
+The adoption of water-saving irrigation instead successfully decreases the stimulation of SOC dissolution caused by OC addition, and inhibits positive priming of SOC mineralisation.